SouthwestCCDC/2022-Regionals-Shared/README.md

 # 2022-Regionals-Shared

-The Repository for SWCCDC teams to submit things they wish to use during the game that are brought in from the outside.
+The Repository for SWCCDC teams to submit team-made docs and code they wish to bring into the game environment.
+You must submit a pull request against this repo by Wednesday, March 17th, 2021 at midnight central time for consideration.
+The Southwest CCDC team will review and merge acceptable submissions.
+Your PR/submission should contain all the materials you want to include in a folder, NOT ENCRYPTED OR OBFUSCATED in any way.
+Everything posted to this repo must be available for any team to use and open to scrutiny by the competition organizers AND other teams.
+You may only submit things your team has created or modified for use during the game that you have the rights to distribute.